-6. For the purposes of this Act New Zealand is hereby divided into Districts.
-10 the districts mentioned in the First Second Schedule hereto, and upon the application of the Council the Governor, in his discretion, may from time to time by Gazette notice vary or alter the boundaries of all or any of such districts, and may abolish any existing district or constitute any new district.
+7. For the purposes of this Act New Zealand is hereby divided Districts. into the districts mentioned in the Second Schedule hereto, and 55 upon the application of the Council the Governor, in his discretion,

+Sections.

-7. All the members of the Society residing in one district shall be Sections. associated together as a section of the Society, each having its own officers and governed by regulations to be made by the Council.
+8. All the members of the Society residing in one district shall be associated together as a section of the Society, each having its own officers and governed by regulations to be made by the Council.